Securing Your Browser

 Firefox

-• Home: Firefox Home Content: Shortcuts: Sponsored Shortcuts: uncheck
+- Home: Firefox Home Content: Shortcuts: Sponsored Shortcuts: uncheck

-• Home: Firefox Home Content: Recommended by Pocket: Sponsored Stories: uncheck
+- Home: Firefox Home Content: Recommended by Pocket: Sponsored Stories: uncheck

-• Search: Default Search Engine: Pick a privacy-respecting search engine.
+- Search: Default Search Engine: Pick a privacy-respecting search engine.

-• Privacy & Security: Cookies & Site Data: Delete cookies and site data when Firefox is closed: checked3
+- Privacy & Security: Cookies & Site Data: Delete cookies and site data when Firefox is closed: checked3

-• Privacy & Security: Logins and Passwords: uncheck all3
+- Privacy & Security: Passwords: Uncheck all2

-• Privacy & Security: History: Never remember history
+- Privacy & Security: History: Never remember history

-• Privacy & Security: Firefox Data Collection and Use: uncheck all
+- Privacy & Security: Firefox Data Collection and Use: Uncheck all

-• Privacy & Security: HTTPS-Only Mode: Enable HTTPS-Only Mode in all windows
+- Privacy & Security: HTTPS-Only Mode: Enable HTTPS-Only Mode in all windows

-2: I have never known this setting to cause any website breakage, however you can always change it back to Standard or Custom if you do.
+1: I have never known this setting to cause any website breakage, however you can always change it back to Standard or Custom if you do.

 Honorable Mentions